Deep Plane Facelift

 At Kensington Medical we can arrange for you to see our GMC Specialist Registered Plastic Surgeons who specialise in deep plane facelifts at the following locations:

-• 152 Harley Street
+• 152 Harley Street, London

 Potential Risks and Complications

 As with any surgical procedure, deep plane facelift surgery carries potential risks and complications.
 These may include bleeding, infection, delayed wound healing, and, in rare cases, facial nerve injury, which can affect muscle movement or sensation.
-While the deep plane facelift technique is designed to minimize visible scarring by placing incisions along natural facial contours, some scarring is possible.
+While the deep plane facelift technique is designed to minimise visible scarring by placing incisions along natural facial contours, some scarring is possible.

 It is essential to discuss these risks with your GMC Specialist Registered plastic surgeon during your consultation, as their expertise in deep plane facelift surgery can help reduce the likelihood of complications.
 By carefully following all pre- and post-operative instructions, you can further minimize risks and support a successful, satisfying result from your plane facelift.